-What is an in kind donation?
+What is an in kind contribution?

 - Donor donates food to a local food bank, and they distribute the items to people who need them.